aaronkjones/noobs-term/docs/README.md

 ## Supported Platforms

-Currently the following platforms are confirmed to be supported
+Currently, the following platforms are confirmed to be supported

 -   Ubuntu
+-   Debian
 -   macOS
 -   Arch Linux
 -   Windows